Item - 2024.EX18.2

 City Support for 7,000 rental homes including at least 1,400 affordable rental homes

-b.
-A deferral of development charges payable by the purpose-built rental units within the approved projects in accordance with Recommendation 13, below.
+b. a deferral of development charges payable by the purpose-built rental units within the approved projects in accordance with Part13 below.

-13. City Council authorize the Executive Director, Housing Secretariat, in consultation with the Chief Financial Officer and Treasurer, to enter into agreements, pursuant to section 27 of the Development Charges Act, to defer the payment of development charges payable in relation to purpose-built rental units within projects approved through the Call for Applications described in Part 11, above, for as long as they remain as purpose-built rental containing at least 20% affordable units and on such other terms and conditions as may be satisfactory to the Executive Director, Housing Secretariat and in a form satisfactory to the City Solicitor.
+13. City Council authorize the Executive Director, Housing Secretariat, in consultation with the Chief Financial Officer and Treasurer, to enter into agreements, pursuant to Section 27 of the Development Charges Act, to defer the payment of development charges payable in relation to purpose-built rental units within projects approved through the Call for Applications described in Part 11 above, for as long as they remain as purpose-built rental containing at least 20 percent affordable units and on such other terms and conditions as may be satisfactory to the Executive Director, Housing Secretariat and in a form satisfactory to the City Solicitor.

 15. City Council authorize the Executive Director, Housing Secretariat to execute, on behalf of the City, any security or financing documents required by the appropriate legal entities for the developments approved through the Call for Applications described in Part 11 above to secure construction and conventional financing and subsequent refinancing, including any postponement, tripartite, confirmation of status, discharge or consent documents where and when required during the term of the City Contribution Agreement, as required by normal business practices, and provided that such documents do not give rise to financial obligations on the part of the City that have not been previously approved by City Council.

-16. City Council direct the Executive Director, Housing Secretariat, to consult with the President and Chief Executive Officer, Toronto Community Housing Corporation, and Chief Executive Officer, CreateTO, to assess applications from in-flight housing projects on City-owned and City-controlled land under the Purpose-built Rental Housing Incentives stream, in consideration of other financial support provided by the City to these developments.
+16. City Council direct the Executive Director, Housing Secretariat to consult with the President and Chief Executive Officer, Toronto Community Housing Corporation and the Chief Executive Officer, CreateTO, to assess applications from in-flight housing projects on City-owned and City-controlled land under the Purpose-built Rental Housing Incentives stream, in consideration of other financial support provided by the City to these developments.

-18. City Council direct the Executive Director, Housing Secretariat, in consultation with the Deputy City Manager, Development and Growth Services and Chief Financial Officer and Treasurer, to report directly to the December 17 to 19, 2024, meeting of City Council with updates from the Call for Application process referenced in Part 11 above, including any further approvals necessary to approve additional affordable rental homes.
+18. City Council direct the Executive Director, Housing Secretariat, in consultation with the Deputy City Manager, Development and Growth Services and the Chief Financial Officer and Treasurer, to report directly to the December 17, 18 and 19, 2024 meeting of City Council with updates from the Call for Application process referenced in Part 11 above, including any further approvals necessary to approve additional affordable rental homes.

 Summary